amberchiodini/updated-portfolio/README.md

 ## Description:
 I created a portfolio using HTML, CSS, & JavaScript by following [Ania's Tutorial](https://github.com/kubowania/responsive-portfolio).
 It gave me a good starting point since I was unhappy with the portfolio that I created during coding bootcamp.
-Will be updating it with better features in the future!
+Will be updating it with more features in the future!

 ## Link to Deployed App:
 https://amberchiodini.github.io/updated-portfolio/